Elden Ring stats explained: How to plan your build

 Elden Ring’s stats are similar to previous Souls games, but there are some important differences.
 Here’s how stats work in Elden Ring to help you plan your build.

 You might be wondering what certain Elden Ring stats do and how they compare to others.
+While the game’s stats work in a similar to how they did in the Dark Souls games, some things have changed for Elden Ring.
 Knowing what each stat in Elden Ring governs is essential to crafting the perfect build and boosting the wrong stats can limit your character’s effectiveness.

 Below, we’ve explained what each stat does in the game, so you’ll know which ones to focus on when developing your character.
 Chances are you’ll prioritize some stats over others.
 You may even ignore some, but knowing what each Elden Ring stat does will make your time in The Lands Between much easier.

 Remember, should you commit to certain stats or a particular build, you can always change this later and respec your character into something else using the Larval Tear items.
 These are finite resources but there are enough of them to do multiple respect.
 Here’s how to respec your character in Elden Ring.

 Vigor is the attribute that governs the amount of health (HP) your character has.
 The more you level this stat, the longer your red bar will be.
 It also boosts your fire and poison resistances, so it’s a useful stat to upgrade, whatever your build.

 Remember, vigor may increase your health, but it doesn’t increase your physical defense – that’s the Endurance stat.
 Therefore, if you’re building a character designed to take lots of damage it’s wise to level both.
 Think of vigor as the amount of health you have, while endurance is how effective it is.